Rawanduz, a town in Iraqi Kurdistan, is a true gem and Iraq’s best-kept secret.

 In this article, we’ll explore Rawanduz, how to get to the best spot to visit Rawanduz, things to do, and how to prepare to experience my favorite outdoor place in the northern part of Iraq.

-Rawanduz, also known as Rawandiz, is a town in Iraqi Kurdistan built right on the edge of a cliff (Don’t ask me why the built it there, but it provides some amazing photo opportunities!
+Rawanduz, also known as Rawandiz, is a town in Iraqi Kurdistan built right on the edge of a cliff.
+Don’t ask me why they built it there, but it provides some amazing photo opportunities!

 If I had to choose a number one nature spot to visit in Iraqi Kurdistan, it would be this: Rawanduz.